Human beings are hardwired for storytelling.

 Meet the Visitors

-Melissa Bergstrom
+Melissa Lauricella Bergstrom

-Co-Artistic Director
+Artistic Director

 Melissa is a Boston-based actor, playwright, and teaching artist and has served on the adjunct faculty of Emerson College since 2017, where she teaches in the Applied Theatre and Theatre Education graduate program.